NLnetLabs/rpki-doc/source/krill/get-started.rst

 Backup / Restore Krill
 ----------------------

-To back-up Krill we recommend that you:
+To back-up Krill:

 * stop Krill
 * backup the `DATA_DIR`
 * start Krill

-So, we recommend that you stop Krill, because there can be a race condition where Krill was just in the middle of saving its state after performing a background operation.
+We recommend that you stop Krill because there can be a race condition where Krill was just in the middle of saving its state after performing a background operation.
 We will most likely add a process in future that will allow you to back up Krill in a consistent state while it is running.